1992 Dayton Christmas murders: Incarceration of Matthews, Taylor and Smith

-In the aftermath of Marvallous Keene's execution, his three surviving accomplices – Heather Matthews, Laura Taylor and DeMarcus Smith – remain in prison serving their sentences.
+In the aftermath of Keene's execution, his three surviving accomplices – Heather Matthews, Laura Taylor and DeMarcus Smith – remain in prison serving their sentences.

-Both Taylor and Matthews were detained at the Ohio Reformatory for Women in Marysville as of 2021.
+Both Taylor and Matthews were detained at the Ohio Reformatory for Women in Marysville.
 Matthews remained there as of 2025, while Taylor was incarcerated at the Dayton Correctional Institution, according to the Ohio Department of Corrections website.
-Smith was serving his life sentence at the Mansfield Correctional Institute as of 2021, but had moved to the North Central Correctional Institution as of 2025.
+Smith was serving his life sentence at the Mansfield Correctional Institute, but had moved to the North Central Correctional Institution as of 2025.

-While in prison, Matthews reportedly became a respected mentor-figure to many younger inmates and often participated in prison programs, and she was certified as a Stephen Minister.
-In 2024, Matthews was one of the female inmates in Ohio to volunteer for the Marysville Women's Art Project, where local artist Kirsta Benedetti painted portraits of Matthews and other volunteers to show a different glimpse of the incarcerated women and their stories.
-Matthews told The Columbus Dispatch that while she acknowledged the impact of her crimes and was resigned to the fact that she would continue to be locked away for life, she did not want her imprisonment to define who she is presently and that was of importance to her personally.
+In 2024, Matthews was one of the female inmates featured in an article for The Columbus Dispatch, due to her portrait being painted for the Marysville Women's Art Project.
+She is eligible for parole in 2130.

-Taylor, who was sentenced to 145 years to life in prison, was scheduled to participate in a parole eligibility hearing on December 29, 2021, as she was a juvenile at the time of the offense.
-The state confirmed they would oppose the release of Taylor.
-As of July 2025, her next parole hearing was set for October 2026, according to the Ohio DOC website.
+Taylor was rejected for parole at her initial hearing in 2021.
+Her next parole hearing is set for October 2026.

-Close to 32 years after the killings, Smith, who was also a minor when the murders happened, was similarly set to be assessed for parole eligibility on January 1, 2025.
-As of July 2025, his next scheduled parole hearing was in 2034, according to the Ohio DOC website.
+Smith's next scheduled parole hearing is in 2034.

 Aftermath

 In the following years after the killings, families and friends of the victims continued to be plagued with emotion and trauma over the case.
-In November 2019, Rhonda Gullette, whose sister Danita was shot to death in the case, told the press that due to her sister's death, she could not enjoy the Christmas holidays like in the past, because she would often think of her sister during such festive times.
+In November 2019, Rhonda Gullette, whose sister Danita was shot to death, told the press that due to her sister's death, she could not enjoy the Christmas holidays like in the past, because she would often think of her sister during such festive times.

 In 2017, a documentary titled Six Slays of Christmas, which covered the 1992 Christmas murders in Dayton, aired on national television network Oxygen as part of the network's true crime series Homicide for the Holidays.
 The documentary was aired on-screen again in December 2021.

 In 2018, a book covering the real-life details of the 1992 Dayton Christmas murders, titled The Christmas Killings: 40 Hours to Justice: Black and White, was published by the Dayton Police History Foundation and co-authored by Stephen C. Grismer, Judith M. Monseur and Dennis A. Murphy.